|1. Poles are designed to rapidly extend (and collapse)

 to be kept to a minimum.

-or repair.
-Damaged segments can be replaced by ordering replacement
+for cleaning or repair.
+Damaged segments can be replaced by ordering

-T-Lock™ Stealth TeleScoping Pole™, J-Lock™ poles and most Fiberglass
+T-Lock™ Stealth TeleScoping Pole™, and J-Lock™ masts cannot be dissambled.